-The Company has various procedures and programs in place to ensure compliance with relevant laws and regulations, including anti insider trading procedures, anti-bribery procedures and anti-fraud procedures.
+The Company has various procedures and programs in place to ensure compliance with relevant laws and regulations, including anti-insider trading procedures, anti-bribery procedures and anti-fraud procedures.
 The Company's compliance officer is responsible for the design and effective operation of the compliance procedures and programs.
+The procedures are subject to regular audits by the internal audit function.